- What Is a Keto Diet?

 Based on my knowledge, gluconeogenesis — the process of converting non-carb food sources into glucose — is mostly demand-driven rather than supply-driven.
 That means eating more protein doesn’t cause your body to make more glucose.

 Personally, I eat a lot of protein and never get kicked out of ketosis as a result.
 Also, if you exercise a lot, make sure to maintain adequate protein intake to allow your muscles to repair and grow.

 The types of protein I recommend include meat, wild-caught fish, and seafood.
 Try to opt for pastured meat (like grass-fed beef) and wild-caught seafood for optimal health benefits (and to support the environment).

 When selecting fish, try to avoid larger fish — such as tuna and mackerel — because they often contain higher levels of mercury.
 Here’s a list of mercury levels in different types of fish.
 To be on the safe side, stick with fish that have low levels of mercury.

 If your local grocery store doesn’t carry these types of meat and seafood, I recommend delivery services such as White Oak Pastures* or Butcher Box*.
 I’ve tried both and recommend either — their meat and fish is fantastic and reasonably priced!

 As a rule of thumb, non-starchy vegetables that grow above the ground have fewer grams of carbs per serving than those that grow below the ground.
 Additionally, green veggies often have fewer total carbs than colorful ones.

-The following veggies are generally considered to be keto-friendly:
+The toxicity issues of plants aside, the following veggies are generally considered to be keto-friendly: